infosupport/rust-workshop/cli/step-by-step-5.md

 In this module, you'll learn how to perform an HTTP request using the [reqwest](https://docs.rs/reqwest/latest/reqwest/) crate.
 This crate provides a nice, high-level API client.
 It supports both synchronous (blocking) and asynchronous (non-blocking) calls.
-For sake of simplicity, we will be using the blocking calls.
+For the sake of simplicity, we will be using the blocking calls.

 ## Prerequisites